That Was Then

 It wasn't exactly knowledge I had back then.
 It was just the sort of naïve wisdom that comes from growing up with people, having their lives become entwined in yours.
 And then one day, you realize that, even though in some ways, you're still connected, in another way, all the strings have been cut.
 I still love those people, who helped me define myself, but... it isn't the same.
 Everything is probably just as it should be, and yet... it can never be the way it was then.

 Terms of Use: You may perform this monologue as long as you do not receive money for doing so.
-You are free to use any of my monologues for auditions, theatre courses, talent shows, open mics, etc. You do not need to ask my permission for any of these situations, but you do need to acknowledge what play the monologue is from, and who wrote it.
+You do not need to ask permission to use this monologue for: auditions, theatre courses, talent shows, open mics, or any other non-commercial use.
+However, you must acknowledge what play the monologue is from, and who wrote it.
 If you wish to perform this monologue, or any portion of the play, commercially, you must obtain permission.
-For other questions, please visit: Frequently Asked Questions.
+For other questions, please visit: Frequently Asked Questions

-This monologue is brought to you by The Monologue Database.
+This monologue is brought to you by The Monologue Database and These Aren't My Shoes Productions.